We get asked many, many questions about CBD oil. If you’re curious too, then this is article is for you!

 Does THC oil get you high?

 No, not when taken medicinally at the prescribed doses.
 Smoking cannabis and using an oral THC oil are two very different things.
 Smoking cannabis involves using very high doses of THC.
-We start our medications at 1/50th of that dose.
+We start our prescriptions at 1/50th of that dose.

 The goal with medicinal cannabis is to improve your quality of life using cannabis oil without getting you high.
 We prescribe and use THC for medicinal reasons and do not make our patients high.
 Our patients use THC oil with as few side effects as possible.
 We do this by helping you adjust your dose carefully.